Jonah Hodges

-Jonah Hodges is an American football running back.
-He has played for the University of San Diego since 2014 and previously played for the California Golden Bears football team.
+Jonah Hodges is an American former college football running back.
+He played for the California Golden Bears football in 2014 and the University of San Diego from 2014 to 2016.
 During the 2014 season, he rushed for over 1,200 yards, totaled over 1,700 all-purpose yards, and set a San Diego Toreros football record with 275 rushing yards in a game.
 He was selected as a first-team All-Pioneer Football League player in 2014.

+College career

-University of California, Berkeley career
+University of California, Berkeley

 Hodges started his collegiate career playing for the University of California from 2012 to 2013.
 He was redshirted as a freshman, but during the next season he played in two home games, one against Oregon State and one against USC.
 In the game against USC he rushed four times, totaling 31 yards.
 After the 2013 season, he was granted permission to contact other Universities in regards to transferring for the coming season.